ade-mic/ade-mic/README.md

 ## Hi there! 👋

-I'm Ademola Aina, a passionate student at ALXSE, currently exploring the world of backend development and software engineering.
+I'm Ademola Aina, a fullStack software engineer.
 I love creating efficient and scalable applications that solve real-world problems.

 ## About Me